-Note that $N_+$ (respectively, $N_-$) is the subspace of $\slE$ consisting of endomorphisms of $E$ that are strictly upper (respectively, lower) block-triangular with respect to the splitting \eqref{Eq: VHSsplitting}, while $\mathbb{L}$ is the space of block-diagonal elements of $\slE$.
+Note that $N_+$ (resp.\ $N_-$) is the subspace of $\mathfrak{sl}(E)$ consisting of endomorphisms of $E$ that are strictly upper (resp.\ lower) triangular form with blocks with respect to the splitting in \eqref{Eq: VHSsplitting}, while $\mathbb{L}$ is the space of elements of $\mathfrak{sl}(E)$ with diagonal blocks.

-Now let $(\bpar,\, \Phi)\,\in \,\mathcal{M}_{Higgs}(\SL(n,\C))$ be a \emph{stable} complex variation of Hodge structures.
-Then the BB-slice (\cite[Definition 3.7]{CollierWentworth}) through $(\bpar,\,\Phi)$ is defined by
+Now let $\bigl({\overline{\partial}}, \Phi\bigr) \in \mathcal{M}_{\rm Higgs}(\operatorname{SL}(n,\C))$ be a \emph{stable} complex variation of Hodge structures.
+Then the BB-slice \cite[Definition~3.7]{CollierWentworth} through $\bigl({\overline{\partial}}, \Phi\bigr)$ is defined by